15 Actions to become a zero carbon city

 Changing your diet can have a huge impact on your carbon footprint.
 Research from the University of Oxford has suggested that cutting meat and dairy from your diet can reduce the greenhouse gas emissions from your food by up to 73%.
 Eating more plant based food and choosing fewer meat and dairy options is crucial for tackling climate change.
 Other aspects of our food choices and procurement are often overlooked when it comes to climate change - consider food that has been produced locally, opting for foods that are in season and reducing food waste are all vital.

-Individuals can find out more about your sustainable food options at Feeding Greater Manchester.
+Individuals can find out more about making sustainable food choices here.

 Organisations: Encourage more plant-based food options in office canteens, reduce food waste, buy locally produced food and purchase from businesses that support local food markets.